RichardAlvin/automatic-faucet/README.md

 # automatic-faucet
 This is a project where you no longer need to manually open the faucet.
-You just need to put your hand under the faucet and the faucet will automatically open
+You just need to put your hand under the faucet and the faucet will automatically open.

+Simulation Video for this project: https://youtu.be/-t93TXCeHXQ

 *Note:
 - This project doesn't have a power module yet, it's still via the usb cable from the laptop